pdeligia/nekara-artifact/README.md

 (if you are unable to click the link, just copy paste it in your browser).
 This uses the "Open in VS Code" feature of GitHub.

-**Note:** If your browser asks you if you want to allow the website to open VS Code, press allow or open.
-If VS Code asks you if you want to allow the extension to open the URI, then also press Open.
+**Note:** If your browser asks you if you want to allow the website to open VS Code, select Open.
+If VS Code asks you if you want to allow the extension to open the URI, then also select Open.

 A new VS Code window will open (might take a few seconds) and the artifact container will start automatically building using the [container configuration scripts](.devcontainer).
 You will be able